Elisseeff-Lab/domino/README.md

 # Introducing domino2: Improved Inference of Cell Signaling from Single Cell RNA Sequencing Data <a href="https://github.com/FertigLab/domino2/tree/v0.2.1"><img src="man/figures/logo.svg" align="right" height="138" alt="domino2 repository" /></a>

-domino2 is an updated version of the original [domino](https://github.com/Elisseeff-Lab/domino) R package published in Nature Biomedical Engineering in [Computational reconstruction of the signaling networks surrounding implanted biomaterials from single-cell transcriptomics](https://doi.org/10.1038/s41551-021-00770-5). domino2 is a tool for analysis of intra- and intercellular signaling in single cell RNA sequencing data based on transcription factor activation and receptor and ligand linkages.
+domino2 is an updated version of the original `Domino` R package published in Nature Biomedical Engineering in [Computational reconstruction of the signaling networks surrounding implanted biomaterials from single-cell transcriptomics](https://doi.org/10.1038/s41551-021-00770-5). domino2 is a tool for analysis of intra- and intercellular signaling in single cell RNA sequencing data based on transcription factor activation and receptor and ligand linkages.

 ## Installation